NikitaChizhov/Checkout.TakeHomeChallenge/README.md

 duration can be much higher than initial goals.
 The bottleneck is most likely Postgres writes, but deeper investigation is needed.

-### Deployment / how to run
+### Deployment

-The simplest way to run the entire project is with `docker compose up`.
+The simplest way to run the entire project is with `docker compose up` (add --build if it's the first time).
 This will start:
 1. Bank Simulator
 2. Payment Gateway
 3. Postgres